-Caudal skeleton plays an important role in systematic of teleost fishes, particularly in depicting phylogenetic information at different taxonomic level (Johnson and Patterson, 1996; Arratia, 1983).
+Caudal skeleton plays an important role in the systematic of teleost fishes, particularly in depicting phylogenetic information at different taxonomic levels (Johnson and Patterson, 1996; Arratia, 1983).
 The Presence of four hypural in the upper lobe of the caudal fin is typical of cyprinids (Buhan, 1972) individual with three hypural can often also be found in the population (Buhan, 1972 and Eastman, 1980).
-In the present study, presence of four hypural in six species of Puntius has been noticed in the upper lobe and two on the lower lobe in all the six species as such supported the view of aforesaid workers.
+In the present study, the presence of four hypural in six species of Puntius has been noticed in the upper lobe and two on the lower lobe in all six species as such supports the view of aforesaid workers.
 Further, Shantakumar and Vishwanath (2006) and Irfan and Gunawickrama (2011) reported six hypurals in S. sarana.
 Kotalawala and Jinadasa (1991) opined that cyprinids with six hypurals is considered to be primitive as such present revealed that these fishes are primitive.
-The morphology of hypurals exhibited variations based on this present fish species can be divided into two groups: one group where first hypural is wider followed by fourth hypural and in other group followed by third hypural.
-First neural spine in B. gonionotus, P. sophore and P. conchonius does not support any unbranched lepidotrichs while in P. ticto and S. sarana it supported one unbranched lepidotrich.
+The morphology of hypurals exhibited variations based on this present fish species can be divided into two groups: one group where the first hypural is wider followed by the fourth hypural and another group followed by the third hypural.
+First neural spine in B. gonionotus, P. sophore and P. conchonius does not support any unbranched lepidotrichs while in P. ticto and S. sarana it supports one unbranched lepidotrich.
 Unlike in other species the first neural spine in P. chola supported two unbranched lepidotrichs.
-Eastman (1980) reported the bifurcation of neural spine is the characteristic of cyprinid fishes which tally with the finding in Pethia conchonius.
+Eastman (1980) reported that the bifurcation of the neural spine is the characteristic of cyprinid fishes which tallies with the finding in P. conchonius.
 A similar finding has been reported by Sanger and McCune (2002) in Danio species.
-The first neural spine also exhibited differences from rest of the species studied here as it is wider in B. gonionotus.
-Second neural spine in the B. gonionotus, P. sophore supported one unbranched lepidotrichs while in P. sophore, P, ticto and S. sarana, supported two unbranched lepidotrichs which is considered to be an important character to recognise this species from others.
-Hypural diastema also exhibited differences at generic level as at distal end the gap is wider in B. gonionotus.
-The number of lepidotrichs supported by different hypural is also species-specific character, which showed remarkable variation between the species.
+The first neural spine also exhibited differences from the rest of the species studied here as it is wider in B. gonionotus.
+Second neural spine in the B. gonionotus, P. sophore supported one unbranched lepidotrichs while in P. sophore, P. ticto and S. sarana, supported two unbranched lepidotrichs which is considered to be an important character to recognise this species from others.
+Hypural diastema also exhibited differences at the generic level as at the distal end the gap is wider in B. gonionotus.
+The number of lepidotrichs supported by different hypural is also a species-specific character, which showed remarkable variation between the species.
 The first hypural supported four branched lepidotrichs in P. sophore and P. conchonius while other species it supported three branched lepidotrichs.
-The Second hypural supported one branched lepidotrichs in Puntius sophore while in all other species it supported two branched lepidotrichs.
+The Second hypural supported one branched lepidotrichs in P. sophore while in all other species it supported two branched lepidotrichs.
 The third hypural supported three branched lepidotrichs in all the species except P. conchonius where it supported two branched lepidotrichs.
 Further, third hypural showed differences in its width as such diagnosed B. gonionotus from other species.
 Fourth hypural provided attachment to four branched lepidotrichs in P. sophore and P. conchonius while in all other species it supported three branched lepidotrichs.
-Further, Fifth hypural supported three branched lepidotrichs in P. chola and S. sarana while in all other species it supported two branched lepidotrichs.
+Further, fifth hypural supported three branched lepidotrichs in P. chola and S. sarana while in all other species it supported two branched lepidotrichs.
 Six hypural provide attachment to one branched and one unbranched lepidotrichs in P. ticto while in P. chola and S. sarana it supported two unbranched lepidotrichs.
 In all other species it supported one unbranched lepidotrichs.
 The morphology of epural and rudimentary neural arch also exhibited species specific variations and followed the view of Sanger and McCune (2002).
 The size of Parhypural foramen exhibited species specific variation.
 Irfan and Gurawickrama (2011) reported that in S. sarana the variation is size of parhypural foramen is not related with fish size.

 Conclusion